Mean-variance risk-averse optimal control of systems governed by PDEs with random parameter fields using quadratic approximations: Abstract

 \section{Abstract}

 We present a method for optimal control of systems governed by partial differential equations (PDEs) with uncertain parameter fields.
 We consider an objective function that involves the mean and variance of the control objective, leading to a risk-averse optimal control problem.
-Conventional numerical methods for optimization under uncertainty are prohibitive when applied to this problem; for example, sampling the (discretized infinite-dimensional) parameter space to approximate the mean and variance would require solution of an enormous number of PDEs.
+Conventional numerical methods for optimization under uncertainty are prohibitive when applied to this problem.
 To make the optimal control problem tractable, we invoke a quadratic Taylor series approximation of the control objective with respect to the uncertain parameter field.
 This enables deriving explicit expressions for the mean and variance of the control objective in terms of its gradients and Hessians with respect to the uncertain parameter.
 The risk-averse optimal control problem is then formulated as a PDE-constrained optimization problem with constraints given by the forward and adjoint PDEs defining these gradients and Hessians.
 The expressions for the mean and variance of the control objective under the quadratic approximation involve the trace of the (preconditioned) Hessian, and are thus prohibitive to evaluate.
-To overcome this difficulty, we employ randomized trace estimators.
+To overcome this difficulty, we employ trace estimators, which only require a modest number of Hessian-vector products.
 We illustrate our approach with two specific problems: the control of a semilinear elliptic PDE with an uncertain boundary source term, and the control of a linear elliptic PDE with an uncertain coefficient field.
 For the latter problem, we derive adjoint-based expressions for efficient computation of the gradient of the risk-averse objective with respect to the controls.
 Along with the quadratic approximation and trace estimation, this ensures that the cost of computing the risk-averse objective and its gradient with respect to the control---measured in the number of PDE solves---is independent of the (discretized) parameter and control dimensions, and depends only on the number of random vectors employed in the trace estimation, leading to an efficient quasi-Newton method for solving the optimal control problem.
 Finally, we present a comprehensive numerical study of an optimal control problem for fluid flow in a porous medium with uncertain permeability field.

 \begin{AMS} 60H15, 60H35, 35Q93, 35R60, 65K10 \end{AMS}